manoragul014-png/er-patient-monitoring-pipeline/README.md

 #### 3. Start AWS Glue Job
 Once validation is successful, the orchestrator triggers the AWS Glue ETL job.

-The Glue job then reads the source data, performs transformations, generates KPI outputs, and writes the processed data back to Amazon S3.
+The Glue job reads the source data, performs transformations, generates KPI outputs, and writes the processed data back to Amazon S3.

 #### 4. Monitor Glue Job Status
 After starting the Glue job, the orchestrator continuously checks the job run status until it reaches a final state such as: